-Edward J. Steichen Photography Collection: World War II naval combat photographs and works of prominent twentieth-century photographers such as Ansel Adams, Edward and Brett Weston, and Dorothea Lange.
-There are roughy 3,000 combat photographs, several hundred "art" photographs, and over 500 books on photography and photographers in the collection.
+Edward J. Steichen Photography Collection: World War II naval combat photographs and photographs of prominent twentieth-century photographers such as Ansel Adams, Edward and Brett Weston, and Dorothea Lange.
+There are roughly 3,000 combat photographs, several hundred "art" photographs, and over 500 books on photography and photographers in the collection.
 Thomas J. Maloney, member of the Naval Academy Class of 1927, established the collection on the occasion of Edward Steichen's 90th birthday.
 Maloney was editor and publisher of the magazine U.S. Camera.

-Photograph Albums: Ninety-eight albums dating from 1860 to 1970, a number of them containing individual phtographs of a particular Naval Academy graduating class.
+Photograph Albums: Ninety-eight albums dating from 1860 to 1970, a number of them containing individual photographs of a particular Naval Academy graduating class.
 In addition to albums relating to the Naval Academy are others documenting such varied subjects as a Seabee base on Guadalcanal from 1942-43, the Philippines in the aftermath of the Spanish-American War, and the Japanese Imperial Naval College, circa 1925.

 Photographs and some prints of mostly naval-related subjects, including views of the Naval Academy.
 Approximately 10,000 pictures.

 Collection of miscellaneous items, including newsclippings, pamphlets, and printed ephemera.
 Roughly 75 linear feet of documents.